 Dry Socket: How Is It Diagnosed?

 The history of dental treatment, clinical examination, and the individual’s symptoms are primarily taken into consideration.
-When symptoms start on, it is an indicator for a dry socket.
+When symptoms start on, it is an indicator of a dry socket.
 During normal healing, the uneasiness of extraction should lessen in due course.
 However, if the pain swells, this is a sign that healing is delayed and could probably be due to a dry socket.
-Normally, symptoms grow two to four days following tooth extraction.
+Normally, symptoms grow for two to four days following tooth extraction.
 Mostly it happens within the first week subsequent to tooth extraction.

 Treating a Dry Socket

 Suffering from a dry socket?
 Don’t delay!
 Call at MyDentistBurbank right away.
-Dr. Sahakyan may recommend you to take a non-steroidal anti-inflammatory drug (NSAID), such as aspirin or ibuprofen, to relieve the uneasiness.
+Dr. Sahakyan may recommend you take a non-steroidal anti-inflammatory drug (NSAID), such as aspirin or ibuprofen, to relieve the uneasiness.
 However, at times, these over-the-counter medications aren’t enough to relieve the pain.
 In such cases, Dr. Sahakyan may prescribe a stronger drug or will anesthetize the area and clean the tooth socket; he would remove any debris from the hole, and then fill the socket with a medicated dressing to help to heal.
-He may ask you to drop in after few days for a dressing change until the socket starts to cure and your pain reduces.
+He may ask you to drop in after a few days for a dressing change until the socket starts to cure and your pain reduces.